activisthandbook/activisthandbook/articles/resources/rules-for-revolutionaries.md

 ### Rule 10: Give Away Your Passwords

 Don't be afraid to take chances and invite as many people as you can to join your cause and let them speak for themselves.
-Trusting them, with some boundaries, can create a community that grows.
+Trusting them, with some clear boundaries, can create a community that grows.

 ### Rule 11:Don’t Let the Perfect Be the Enemy of the Big

-To scale up your impact, you cannot aim for perfection and depend on your resources.
+To scale up your impact, you cannot aim for perfection and depend on your existing resources.
 You have to delegate important tasks, training, and leadership roles to volunteers.

 ### Rule 12: Learn the Basics of Good Management

 To lead a revolution, you need good management skills.
 Social change is hard and slow.
 People care a lot and want to do their best.
 But you can't do it alone, you need a team.
 And a team needs a good management culture.
-Working on a great team for a good cause is very rewarding for any organizer.

 ### Rule 13: If There Are No Nurses, I Don’t Want to Be Part of Your Revolution